huawei-noah/SMARTS/competition/track1/submission/README.md

 # Submission
 Once an RL model has been trained, save it into the `track1/submission` folder.
 Place all necessary files to run the saved model for inference inside the `track1/submission` folder.

-Besides the saved RL model, the files named `policy.py`, `requirements.txt`, and `explanation.md`, must be included with the submission.
+The files named `policy.py`, `requirements.txt`, and `explanation.md`, must be included with the submission.
 Its contents are explained below.

 ## Policy
 + The file `policy.py` must include a `Policy` class which inherits from the `BasePolicy` class.